bkuhn/talks/OpenSym-2016/politics.markdown

 + Open.* communities widely reject software freedom.
        - the vehement anti-copyleft rhetoric is just the beginning.
-       - On one point, Adam &amp; I agree: &ldquo;Why are Open Education people not doing Open Source?&rdquo;
+       - On this point, Adam &amp; I agree: &ldquo;Why are Open Education people not doing Open Source?&rdquo;

 + But, even some software-liberated initiatives don't support Free Software operating systems like GNU/Linux &amp; FreeBSD.

-+ These position are often utilized by the cooptive forces in the software world to marginalize radical positions.
++ These position are often utilized by the cooptive forces (trade associations &amp; companies) in the software world to marginalize radical positions.

 # What Can You Do?

 + Academic research *is* political by its nature.
        - I know of researchers who are funded to produce data to discredit activist positions.
+       - Megan Squire's paper we heard today has political ramifications (which I suspect are quite positive).

 + Who funds the research matters:
        - (cf: where we're standing: Fraunhofer's patents are regularly used